calumk/easyport-webusb/README.md

 A WebUSB implementation of the EasyPort protocol

-Some information on a related project is here : https://dev.to/calumk/festo-didactic-easyport-nodejs-using-ftdi-d2xx-2bod
+**CHROME ONLY**

-The index.html is hosted on vercel at https://easyport-webusb.vercel.app/
+The site is hosted on vercel at https://easyport-webusb.vercel.app/

+---

 > [!WARNING]
-A VERY buggyy and incomplete implementation of the EasyPort protocol for WebUSB.
+This is a **A VERY BUGGY** and **incomplete** implementation of the EasyPort protocol for WebUSB.
 This is a work in progress and should not be used in production.

+## Usage

+The EasyPort class is a wrapper around the WebUSB API.
+It is used to connect to a device and send and receive data.

 ```js